 Certified Business Valuation for Divorce Cases

-A flawed business valuation for divorce can cost you far more than you realize — and the other side is counting on it.
+A flawed business valuation for divorce can cost you far more than you realize.
 Our CVA and MAFF credentialed experts work exclusively in divorce cases, delivering analysis that holds up to scrutiny and protects your settlement.

 The Role of Business Valuation for Divorce

 Valuing a business for divorce isn't the same as valuing it for a sale or for tax purposes.
+Business valuation in divorce matters is uniquely focused on what is divisible and defensible.
 The question isn't just "what's this company worth?"
 It's "what portion of this value is divisible between two spouses, and how do we defend that number in court?"

 The central issue in most cases is whether the business can operate without the owner.
 A company that runs on systems, staff, and transferable client relationships has enterprise value that can be divided.
 A business that depends entirely on one person's skills, reputation, or relationships may generate significant income but hold little divisible value as a marital asset.
-That distinction often determines whether a business is worth $500,000 in a divorce—or $50,000.
+That distinction often determines whether a business is worth $500,000 in a divorce or $50,000, a core driver in any business valuation divorce analysis.

-The standard of value applied — fair market value, fair value, or investment value — varies by state and affects the outcome significantly.
+The value used, like fair market value, fair value, or investment value, can change by state.
+This change can have a big impact on the results.
 So does the valuation date, which can be the date of separation, filing, or trial.
 These aren't technical footnotes.
-For a divorcing couple with significant business assets in the marital estate, they're often the difference between a fair outcome and a costly one.
+For a divorcing couple with significant business assets in the marital estate, and broader business assets in divorce, they're often the difference between a fair outcome and a costly one.

 What's at Stake When a Business Is Part of Your Divorce